 Bacteria typically have a single circular chromosome.
 However, bacteria often contain small circular DNA molecules in addition to the chromosome.
-These small DNA molecules are called plasmids.
-We learned how plasmids can be used in gene cloning experiments in Part 12.
-An example of a common type of plasmid is the F plasmid that functions in bacterial fertility (i.e., DNA transfer between bacteria).
+These small DNA molecules are the plasmids that are used in gene cloning experiments (see Part 12).
+A common type of plasmid is the F plasmid that functions in bacterial fertility (i.e., DNA transfer between bacteria).
 The merozygote strain that Jacob and Monod examined in their experiments contained a modified F plasmid (F’ plasmid), which contained a lacI gene and the lac operon.
 Thus, E. coli cells that contain an F’ plasmid are merozygotes (partial diploids), containing a copy of lacI and the lac operon genes on both the chromosome and on the F’ plasmid.

 - What is a merozygote?

-- Hypothesize why it might be advantageous for an E. coli cell to have two copies of each lac operon gene, instead of one.
+- Why might it be advantageous for an E. coli cell to have two copies of each lac operon gene?

 The Jacob and Monod Experiment

-The Jacob and Monod experiment compared a lacI- strain (lac operon is always expressed) to the lacI+/lacI- merozygote strain described above.
+The Jacob and Monod experiment compared a lacI- strain (lac operon is always expressed) to the lacI+/lacI- merozygote strain.
 The experiment was done as follows:

 1. The mutant (lacI-) and the merozygote (lacI+/lacI-) strains were grown in separate flasks.

 2. Each bacterial culture was then split into two smaller flasks, a control flask and an experimental flask.
 For example: